 Each designer conceives design in their own way and Jordi Miralbell considered it as the art of solving the utilitarian through objects of human warmth.
 Together with Mariona Ravent & oacute; s, he constituted a happy couple of design craftsmen, creators of wonderful pieces of lighting and furniture.
 After a business stage together, Jordi and Mariona shared with us the adventure of Santa & amp; Cole for over fifteen years, being authors, publishers and partners.

-Lee Broom is a leading UK product designer and brand global design premium established in 2007.
-Lee Broom's extremely original brand of luxury lighting and furniture designs is recognized and sold around the world.
-Lee Broom has won more than 30 awards to date, including the British Designer of the Year and the Queen's Award for Enterprise presented by Her Majesty The Queen.
+Lee Broom is one of the UK's leading product designers and a premium global design brand established in 2007.
+Lee Broom's highly original brand of luxury lighting and furniture designs is recognized and sold around the world.
+Lee Broom has won over 30 awards to date, including British Designer of the Year and the Queen's Award for Business presented by Her Majesty The Queen.

 In 2006 Luca Nichetto founded a multidisciplinary design studio in Venice, Italy specializing in industrial design, product design and design consulting.
 From the beginning, this study collaborated with a number of different brands and organizations and quickly expanded his influence beyond from the borders of Venice and Italy.
 Five years later, in 2011 Nichetto opened a second study in Stockholm, Sweden.
 This study was founded in response to a constant increase in the number of requests for collaboration from international companies with the work of the studio, as well as as if to expand on his initial focus on designed objects.
 Since then, the Nichetto studio has expanded into areas such as interior design and architecture.

-Lukas Peet pursues his profession with an aesthetic fluency and sophistication that carries the mark of an alumnus of the Eindhoven Design Academy.
+Lukas Peet pursues his profession with an aesthetic fluency and sophistication that bears the mark of an alumnus of the Eindhoven Design Academy.

 He has been recognized internationally in a number of awards and competitions, most notably for being the Winner of the Canadian Emerging Designers Award.
 Their designs have been produced by international manufacturers such as Roll & amp; Hill.